NXP Kinetis MK40DX128VLL7 is supported!

 These high-speed USB interfaces are fully featured and robust solutions for development.
 In addition to development and test software, PEmicro offers the PROG for ARM® Cortex™ Processors flash programming software which runs in Windows and can be used along with these Multilinks to flash program many ARM Cortex devices.

 PEmicro's Cyclone or Cyclone FX in-circuit programmers can be used during development, and they will add capabilities such as Ethenet and Serial connectivity, as well as the ability to switch target power.
 But they are also primarily full in-circuit production programmers that are ideally suited to the rigors of a manufacturing environment.
 They come with all the software and utilities needed to rapidly program target processors.
 They can be integrated into an automated process or controlled by a single button press without the need for a PC.
-Cyclone FX programmers add a host of high-end features to the Cyclone platform, including blazing fast speed (which saves valuable time on the production line), enhanced security features that give you flexibilty with how to protect your IP, larger internal storage, expandable storage via SD card, and unique add-ons like barcode scanning are available via USB host and extension ports.
+Cyclone FX programmers add a host of high-end features to the Cyclone platform, including blazing fast speed (which saves valuable time on the production line), enhanced security features that give you flexibilty with how to protect your IP, larger internal storage, and expandable storage via SD card.

 Custom In-Circuit Test Application Development

 PEmicro’s UNIT Interface Library Routines allow the user to create a Windows or Linux application which can fully control the execution of the embedded MK40DX128VLL7 processor via one of PEmicro’s hardware interfaces.